-Regexes are also good for data manipulation.
+Regexes are not only popular for data validation and extraction, but also data manipulation.
 The subst method matches a regex against a string.
-With subst matches, it substitutes the matched portion of the string its the second operand:
+If a match is found, it substitutes the portion of the string that matches with its second argument.